libxkbcommon 1.13.0

 Effective keyboard controls.

-◆ xkb_keyboard_controls
+◆ xkb_keyboard_control_flags

-Global keyboard controls, which affect the way libxkbcommon handles the keyboard as a whole.
+Boolean global keyboard controls, which affect the way libxkbcommon handles the keyboard as a whole.

 This enumeration is bit-maskable.